 Place the roof over the polls.
 Use the countersink bit, make a pilot hole, and drive screws from the top to the bottom.

 Do the same thing on the other side.
-And then attach the second part of the roof with the same method.
+Then, attach the second part of the roof with the same method.

-If you place the bed by the wall, make sure to attach pocket holes on the side that is not visible to you.
+If you place the bed by the wall, make sure to attach pocket holes on the side that are not visible to you.

 Step 6 - attach brackets

-To add support to the bed and make it less wobbly and more stable we'll be adding brackets.
+We'll add brackets to add support to the bed and make it less shaky and more stable.

-First, you need to measure your mattress to make sure the brackets won't stick out from the mattress height.
+First, measure your mattress to ensure the brackets won't stick out from the mattress's height.

 Step 7 - add slats

-For the slats, I ripped the ΒΎ" plywood sheet to size and attached them using 1 ΒΌ" screws.
+For the slats, I ripped the ¾" plywood sheet to size and attached them using 1 ¼" screws.

-As I mentioned before, you could also use 1x4"s or an MDF board, if you want the space to be fully closed off.
+As I mentioned, you could also use 1x4"s or an MDF board if you want the space fully closed off.

-To finish this bed, first I used a layer of white primer.
-When the primer has dried, I used wood filler to fill out some knots.
+First, I used a layer of white primer to finish this bed.
+When the primer had dried, I used wood filler to fill out some knots.

 I love the way this Montessori floor house bed turned out!
 What do you think?